cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_1.md

 From Hue, we can see that the results are written to the Apache Kudu Table :

 ![19 Stream To Stream Hue View Kudu Table](/Images/19_Stream_To_Stream_Hue_View_Kudu_Table.png)

+Congrats, you have completed Module 1, now lets take a look at Apache Iceberg with [Module 2: Introduction to Apache Iceberg with SQL Stream Builder](module_2.md).